Global well-posedness for small data in a 3D temperature-velocity model with Dirichlet boundary noise: Acknowledgments

 \section{Acknowledgments}

+We thank the two anonymous reviewers for their careful reading of the manuscript and for their valuable comments and suggestions, which helped improve the paper.
 G.D.S. acknowledges the support from the DFG project FOR~5528.
-M.L. is supported by the the Italian national inter-university PhD course in Sustainable Development and Climate change.
+M.L. is supported by the Italian national inter-university PhD course in Sustainable Development and Climate change.
 M.L. produced this work while attending the PhD programme in PhD in Sustainable Development And Climate Change at the University School for Advanced Studies IUSS Pavia, Cycle XXXVIII, with the support of a scholarship financed by the Ministerial Decree no. 351 of 9th April 2022, based on the NRRP - funded by the European Union - NextGenerationEU - Mission 4 "Education and Research", Component 1 "Enhancement of the offer of educational services: from nurseries to universities” - Investment 3.4 “Advanced teaching and university skills”.
 The authors thank Franco Flandoli and Eliseo Luongo for the fruitful discussion on the topic.